mozilla-services/margo/tools/signmar/README.md

 This is a distribution of the `signmar` tool that is part of Firefox and gets automatically built with it.
-This particular version was compiled on ArchLinux and runs fine in Ubuntu Trusty (for TravisCI), you just need to set LD_LIBRARY_PATH to the `lib` directory for it to find `libmozsqlite`.
+This particular version was compiled on ArchLinux and runs fine in Ubuntu latest (for GHA), you just need to set LD_LIBRARY_PATH to the `lib` directory for it to find `libmozsqlite`.

 Here's how to use it to verify a MAR signature: